-You could use a bread besides brioche--I recommend sliced brioche because of its slightly sweeter taste and natural absorbance.
+You could use a bread besides brioche in this delicious breakfast casserole -- I recommend sliced brioche because of its slightly sweeter taste and natural absorbance.

 Any thicker sliced white bread will work as well, but I would not suggest a whole wheat bread.
 If you want to use whole loaf bread, choose a thicker, crusty bread, and slice it into 1-inch pieces.

 Different veggies can also elevate this savory casserole.
-Sometimes I add a bell pepper or green peppers, and green onions for a little extra flavor.
+Sometimes I add a bell pepper or green peppers, chopped broccoli and green onions for a little extra flavor.
 Spinach would be great too!